Not-Elias/stakingWalkthrough/README.md

    #Full Example
    ssh -N -v ethereum@192.168.1.69 -L 3000:localhost:3000
 ```
-2. If you're using Windows:
+2. If you are using Windows:

    If you use Putty.
 Navigate to Connection > SSH > Tunnels > Enter Source Port 3000 > Enter Destination localhost:3000 > Click Add.